 Garmin, fitness watch and GPS maker, shut down its website and call centers this July after experiencing a debilitating ransomware attack.
 Pilots were unable to download Garmin’s aviation database on their Garmin navigational systems.
 This is one of the countless examples of a cyberattack interfering with a critical business function.

-Below, find KRIs for Security Risk and methods to diffuse these threats.
+Below, find KRIs for Vendor Performance in regard to Security Risk and methods to diffuse these threats.

 Velocity of Risk has accelerated in the wake of COVID-19 calling on risk managers and their programs to address, manage and prioritize resources.
 From vendor onboarding to exit strategy, it is essential to understand the risks mentioned in this post and to be prepared to respond accordingly.

 Keep these risks on your radar screen.
 Observe these KRIs with ongoing monitoring and solve for a solution remotely, in our virtual work world.
 Respond to new risks by reallocating resources and adjusting programs.
 Review vendor contracts from before COVID and adjust for the new threatscape.

 This comprehensive blogpost is based on the Shared Assessments philosophy that “the power of many protects and builds trusted communities.”
 Through collaboration, we assembled member’s real-world experiences in variety of Risk Programs across several industries to bring to light these KRIs and solutions.
 To learn more about our member projects and activities, navigate to our committees page or to inquire about joining our groups email firstname.lastname@example.org.

 Thank you to the Shared Assessments Cross Vertical Strategy Group Vendor Performance Contributors:

 Jen Duest, Vice President – Global Third Party Risk and Corporate Insurance Manager, Wellington Management Company LLP (AM -VSG Leadership Team Member)